sakaiproject/sakai-release/README.md

 ```

-This will update all the relevant versions of all the sakai modules to the 10.2 version.
+This will update all the relevant versions of all the sakai modules to the correct version.
 But to be sure we check there are no SNAPSHOTS.
 You might just want to look for any -SNAPSHOT.
 Some of these are in profiles that are not relevant to the Sakai 10 build.
 (Like old 2.9 profiles in lessons and lti)

 ```
 grep -rl "10-SNAPSHOT" --include=*.xml * |wc -l